 So 2012 is over.
 And what a year it was.
 The like of which I doubt I will ever see again in my lifetime.
-So it seemed fitting to recommit myself to the capture of highlights through my occasional blog and to relive the year once more in a look-back at 2012.
+So it seemed fitting to recommend I capture highlights through my occasional blog and relive the year once more in a look-back at 2012.
 A year dominated by the Olympics – from, for us, ensuring we beat the clock with our installations for the Games, right through to the BBC Sports Personality of the Year and even this week’s New Year’s Honours list.

 Away from the Olympics, other golden Olympians shone like never before.
 Andy Murray broke his Grand Slam duck at the US Open in September in an epic five-setter at Flushing Meadows against Novak Djokovic after a run of four lost finals to become the first male Brit for 76 years to win a Grand Slam singles title.

-And Wiggo, or Sir Bradley as he will now be known, became the first ever British winner of the Tour de France in its 110-year history.
-How great was that to do it fair, square and clean in a year when the world learned of the dirty tricks less than a decade earlier as Lance Armstrong’s dodgy dominance was finally exposed?
+And Wiggo, or Sir Bradley as he will now be known, became the first-ever British winner of the Tour de France in its 110-year history.
+How great was that to do it fairly, square and clean in a year when the world learned of the dirty tricks less than a decade earlier as Lance Armstrong’s dodgy dominance was finally exposed?
 Alongside sport, the other shining attraction of the year was the Royal Family.

 Incredibly the Queen celebrated her 60th year on the throne.
 The rain, an ever-present feature of the year as I survey the flooded fields everywhere I go, failed to dampen spirits as the country turned out in a tapestry of red, white and blue to honour the occasion.

 The young Royals shone too.
 Prince William and Kate’s first official overseas tour to Asia-Pacific was a triumph and the announcement that Kate was pregnant and expecting a child that will be the third in line to the throne, boy or girl, was a crowning moment of the year.